 What Are Cannabis Terpenes?

 Terpenes are aromatic oils that you can find in cannabis plants.
-These aromatic oils give each strain its distinctive flavor.
+These oils give each strain its distinctive flavor.
 The same gland of the plant that creates cannabinoids also produces terpenes.

 You are more likely to find higher quantities of terpenes in female plants’ flowers than those of male plants.